 Students who hold full admission to Graduate School for work toward a Master's degree are classified as MST.
+MSNT refers to Master of Science, Non-Thesis.

 Course Level Requirements:

 Graduate courses are those with course numbers in the 6000s, 7000s, and 8000s.